libreswitch/ops/docs/vlan_user_guide.md

 ## Overview
 This guide provides detail for managing and monitoring VLANs on the switch.
 All the VLAN configurations work in VLAN context.
 For a VLAN to have a physical existance, it has to be associated with one of the interfaces.
 All such configurations work in the interface context.
 VLAN mandates the associated interface to be non-routing interface.
 When the VLAN is created, by default it is not associated with any interface.
+By default VLAN 1 exists.
 To configure this feature, see [Setting up the basic configuration](#setting-up-the-basic-configuration).

 The main use of VLANs is to provide network segmentation.
 VLANs also address issues, such as scalability, security and network management.

+###### Access VLAN
+An access VLAN specifies the mode of an interface.
+By default, VLAN 1 is the access VLAN.
+An access port carries packets on exactly one VLAN specified.
+Packets egressing on an access port have no 802.1Q header.
+Any packet with an 802.1Q header with a nonzero VLAN ID that ingresses on an access port is dropped, regardless of whether the VLAN ID in the header is the access port's VLAN ID.

+###### Trunk VLAN
+A trunk port carries packets on one or more VLANs specified.
+A packet that ingresses on a trunk port is in the VLAN specified in its 802.1Q header, or native VLAN if the packet has no 802.1Q header.
+A packet that egresses through a trunk port will have an 802.1Q header if it has a nonzero VLAN ID.
+Any packet that ingresses on a trunk port tagged with a VLAN that the port does not trunk is dropped.

+###### Native VLAN
+Untagged ingress packets are destined to the native VLAN.
+A native-untagged port resembles a native-tagged port, with the exception that a packet that egresses on a native-untagged port in the native VLAN will not have an 802.1Q header.The native VLAN packets are not tagged when sent out on the trunk links.
+A native-tagged port resembles a trunk port, with the exception that a packet without an 802.1Q header that ingresses on a native-tagged port is in the native VLAN.
+Native VLAN packets are tagged when egresses on native-tagged port.

+###### Internal VLAN
+A port is configured by default as routed port.
+When a port is created as routed port an internal VLAN is allocated automatically by system.
+User cannot configure the internal VLAN.
+This VLAN information is used internally by the system, This VLAN could be used for L3 interface, sflow, etc. The internal VLAN range is 1024-4096 in ascending order by default.

 ## Configuring a VLAN
 ### Setting up the basic configuration